 - Astrophysical noise

-- Photon noise contribution from the stellar target,
+- o Photon noise contribution from the stellar target,

 - Zodiacal light photon noise,

 - Noise introduced by cosmic ray hits,

 - Stray light parasitic illumination (Earth, Moon, stars; here, we only consider the Earth contribution).

 - Instrumental noise

-5 CHEOPSim (Futyan et al. 2020, A&A 635, A23) is the CHEOPS simulator software developed with the purpose of testing the instrument and injecting simulated data into the ground segment software, such as the data reduction pipeline.
+6 CHEOPSim (Futyan et al. 2020, A&A 635, A23) is the CHEOPS simulator software developed with the purpose of testing the instrument and injecting simulated data into the ground segment software, such as the DRP.
 In these simulations, the PSFs of the target and field stars are projected onto a virtual detector.
 Several, but not all, noise sources are included.

-- PSF in combination with the pointing jitter and the flat field uncertainties, - Read-out noise (CCD + analogue chain random noise), - o Dark current shot noise and dark current variation with temperature, - CCD gain variability, - o Analog electronics stability, - o Quantum Efficiency variation with temperature, - o Timing error, - o Quantisation noise of the front-end electronics.
+- PSF in combination with the pointing jitter and the flat field uncertainties, - Read-out noise (CCD + analogue chain random noise), - Dark current shot noise and dark current variation with temperature, - o CCD gain variability, - Analog electronics stability, - o Quantum Efficiency variation with temperature, - Timing error, - Quantisation noise of the front-end electronics.